DaviesBrown/airbnb-clone-project/README.md

 **Relationships:**
 - A **Payment** is linked to one **Booking**.
 - A **Payment** indirectly relates to one **User** through the Booking.

+## Feature Breakdown
+Here’s a list of the **main features** from the Airbnb Clone Project, along with short descriptions of how each contributes to the overall platform:

+### 1. **User Management**
+Handles user registration, login, authentication, and profile settings.
+This feature ensures that users can securely access the platform, manage their accounts, and distinguish between roles such as guest and host.

+### 2. **Property Management**
+Allows hosts to create, update, and delete property listings.
+It enables the platform to showcase available accommodations, providing essential details like location, pricing, photos, and amenities to attract potential guests.

+### 3. **Booking System**
+Enables guests to reserve available properties and view their booking history.
+This is the core functionality of the application, ensuring users can select dates, check availability, and complete the reservation process seamlessly.

+### 4. **Payment Processing**
+Facilitates secure transactions between guests and hosts.
+By integrating a payment gateway, this feature handles payment collection, status tracking, and receipts, ensuring a smooth and trustworthy financial experience for both parties.

+### 5. **Review System**
+Lets guests leave ratings and feedback on properties after their stay.
+This adds transparency and trust to the platform, helping future guests make informed decisions and encouraging hosts to maintain high-quality service.